nih-cfde/announcements/2019-07-29-announcements.md

 ## Meetings

-This weeks Wednesday PI meeting has been cancelled.
+This week's Wednesday PI meeting has been cancelled.

 ## Special Announcement